Dam (song): Background and release

-The Filipino boy band SB19 released their first extended play (EP), Pagsibol (lit. 'growth'), in 2021, exploring genres such as pop rock, hip-hop, and EDM, departing from the dance-pop production of their debut studio album, Get in the Zone (2020).
-Pablo, the band's leader, revealed in an interview with Zach Sang that Pagsibol and their future releases are part of a trilogy, the others being Pagtatag! (lit. 'strengthening') and Simula at Wakas (lit. 'beginning and end').
-In 2023, the group released their second EP, Pagtatag!, the trilogy's second installment.
+The Filipino boy band SB19 released their first extended play (EP), Pagsibol (lit. 'growth'), in 2021.
+The EP incorporates genres such as pop rock, hip-hop, and EDM, departing from the dance-pop production of their debut studio album, Get in the Zone (2020).
+The band followed Pagsibol with the release of their second EP, Pagtatag! (lit. 'strengthening'), in 2023.
 The EP includes the single, "Gento" (2023), which scored their first entry to two record charts, including in the Philippines, where the single peaked at number eight.
-They also left their talent agency, ShowBT Entertainment, that year, and transitioned to self-management, revealing that now they have complete artistic control over their music.
-The following year, SB19 members focused on their solo careers, during which they all later confirmed during the premiere night for Pagtatag!: The Documentary (2024) that they are currently working with Simula at Wakas.
+Shortly after the EP release, they left their talent agency, ShowBT Entertainment, and transitioned to self-management, stating that now they have complete artistic control over their music.
+They also revealed that their previous two EPs are part of a planned trilogy.
+The following year, SB19 members temporarily focused on their solo careers.
+They later attended the premiere night of Pagtatag!
+The Documentary (2024), during which the group confirmed that they have begun working and preparing for the trilogy's third and final installment, titled Simula at Wakas (lit. 'beginning and end').

-On January 31, 2025, SB19 published a trailer for their third EP, Simula at Wakas, via their social media accounts.
+On January 31, 2025, SB19 published a trailer for Simula at Wakas, their third EP, via their social media accounts.
 In it, the band announced that the EP would be released on April 25.
 The trailer also indicated that Simula at Wakas would be preceded by a lead single, which was untitled at the time.
 The group released teaser photos in the days leading up to the single's release.
 They revealed the title, "Dam", on February 17.
 Sony Music Philippines released "Dam" on February 28, through digital download and streaming formats.
 On the track list of Simula at Wakas, the single served as its opening track.
+A live recording of the song from the First Take was released on November 28 via digital download and streaming formats.
+"Dam" was also included on SB19's second studio album, Wakas at Simula (2026), as part of a compilation of the band's previous works.